Ebookchain/ebook-electron-official-docs/en/tutorial/desktop-environment-integration.md

 When a user clicks a file from the JumpList, a new instance of your application will be started with the path of the file added as a command line argument.

-### OS X Notes
+### macOS Notes

 When a file is requested from the recent documents menu, the `open-file` event of `app` module will be emitted for it.

-## Custom Dock Menu (OS X)
+## Custom Dock Menu (macOS)

-OS X enables developers to specify a custom menu for the dock, which usually contains some shortcuts for commonly used features of your application:
+macOS enables developers to specify a custom menu for the dock, which usually contains some shortcuts for commonly used features of your application:

 __Dock menu of Terminal.app:__